How to Plan the Perfect Honeymoon in Tahiti

 How to Get to Tahiti

 The only practical means of getting to Tahiti is by plane, though many cruise lines offer itineraries that include a few islands in French Polynesia.
 When updating this honeymoon guide, you can fly to Tahiti from Los Angeles, San Francisco, Hawaii, Auckland, Paris (with a stopover in North America), Japan, and the Cook Islands.
-Air Tahiti Nui also operates flights from Seattle, but I’m not sure how long that will last.
 Before the COVID pandemic, LATAM operated a route between Papeete and Easter Island.

 Tahiti Honeymoon Itineraries